 The Truma Ultrastore 10L is however one of the more reasonably priced camper hot water heaters on the current market.
 And there are certainly far more expensive options.
 Take the Truma Combi 4E Boiler for example, which combines a water heater with a space heater.

 Although an awesome bit of kit for someone that has that kind of budget to spend on their van build.
-There was no way we were going to splash £1,350.00.
+There was no way we were going to splash £1,600+ on it.
 Especially when the Truma Ultrastore water heater and a cheaper diesel space heater cost just over a third of the price.

 I expect the product range will increase over the coming years, which will hopefully drive down the price.
 But right now, having installed and used the Truma Ultrastore, we certainly feel that it is the best value for money camper hot water heater around.